Vehicle Setup Guide #

-This guide assumes you have your vehicle rigged according to the Creating a Vehicle section.
-Your vehicle should have already passed the first test drive.
+This guide assumes you have your vehicle working according to the Creating a Vehicle section.

-- If you're modifying the values in runtime in the Editor, remember to backup your values before exiting Play mode.
-Either note them down to paper, or use the Copy Component / Paste Component Values functionality from the component's context menu.
+If you're modifying the values in runtime in the Editor, remember to backup your values before exiting Play mode.
+Either note them down to paper, or use the Copy Component / Paste Component Values options in the component's context menu.